talipaz/Strings-Node/README.md

 # Strings-Node
-Strings manipulations in nodejs
-Save some functions which manipulating strings
+Strings manipulations in nodejs - some functions which manipulate strings